 Are you scratching your head and wondering what fun school holiday activities Cairns in Queensland has to offer your kids?

 Fret none, we’ve done OUR homework and compiled a huge list of things to do in Cairns with kids for you.
-This list will take the hard work out of thinking about the best ideas of things to do in Cairns with kids these winter 2020 school holidays.
-Our comprehensive guide of the best school holiday activities over the July winter school holidays will help make your life so much easier!
+This list will take the hard work out of thinking about the best ideas of things to do in Cairns with kids these spring 2020 school holidays.
+Our comprehensive guide of the best school holiday activities over the September/October spring school holidays will help make your life so much easier!

 We’ve listed what to do, where to go and what’s on in Cairns over the next few weeks!